Kashush/WearableComputing/CodeBook.md

 </tr><td><td>65</td><td>fBodyBodyGyroJerkMag std</td><td>Body Body Gyroscope Jerk Magnitude Standard Deviation</td>
 </table>

 AverageTable.txt shows the averages for each of the measurements.
-Variable & Average.
+The columns are: Variable & Average.